tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/get-data-source.md

 | service name | Required.
 Set this to the unique, user-defined name of your search service. |
 | data source name  | Required.
 The request URI specifies the name of the data source to return.   |
 | api-version | Required.
 The current version is `api-version=2020-06-30`.
 See [API versions in Azure Cognitive Search](https://docs.microsoft.com/azure/search/search-api-versions) for a list of available versions.|
+| includeConnectionString | Optional.
+Using `true` returns a connection string no secret information such as passwords in the response.
+By default the connection string isn't returned in the response.

 ## Request Headers